abelberhane/github-branch-protection/README.md

 -----------

 ## Web Service
 Through Github's Webhooks documentation, specifically in the [Repository](https://docs.github.com/en/developers/webhooks-and-events/webhooks/webhook-events-and-payloads#repository) section, it specifies which actions can cause an event.
-Right away we see that created is the first one and the one that we need.I allow my web server at the address /webhook to accept only POST methods.
+Right away we see that created is the first action in the list and the one that we need.
+I have setup my web server at that address /webhook to accept only POST methods.
 If the request is a POST method you are allowed to move on to the next section of the code which is protecting the main branch.

 ## Protecting the branch